asokero/rocking-giraffe/README.md

 # rocking-giraffe
-Plans and photos of my Rocking Giraffe project. released in Creative Commons Attribution-ShareAlike 4.0 International License.
+Plans and photos of my Rocking Giraffe project - released in Creative Commons Attribution-ShareAlike 4.0 International License.

 ## About the project